-A native of Spain, Neus has a degree in English literature from Universitat de Barcelona.
-After teaching English language, literature, and culture in a Spanish high school, she moved to the Boston area to pursue a master’s degree in human resources counseling at Northeastern University.
+A native of Spain, Neus has a degree in English Literature from Universitat de Barcelona.
+After teaching English language, literature, and culture in a Spanish high school, she moved to the Boston area to pursue a master’s degree in Human Resources Counseling at Northeastern University.
 Her career shifted from academia to the industry sector when she was hired as a technical translator in a software localization company.
-Neus’ diverse set of skills comes from her work as a translator, project manager, recruiter, and HR manager.
+Neus’s diverse set of skills comes from her work as a translator, project manager, recruiter, and HR manager.
 A speaker of three languages, Neus loves photography, traveling, and cooking.
 She currently lives in Wellesley with her husband, two daughters, and much-loved English cocker spaniel.

 Katherine Dunkerley, Associate Director for International Initiatives

 Kate has been an integral member of the MET International team since 2007, managing international partnership development for MET and cultivating new academic pathways for MET International students.
 Kate’s diverse expertise includes developing an ESL tutoring program for migrant and refugee communities in southern Colorado and managing the administration of U.S. Department of State grants for international high school students with CIEE Boston.
 Kate’s extensive work in the field of international education makes her an essential resource for the entire MET International team.